BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

 \subsection{Chip Placement}

 Chip placement is a vital stage in modern chip design.
-The main input of chip placement is a netlist $\mathcal {N}=(V,E)$, where $V$ denotes the information (i.e., height and width) about all modules (macros and standard cells) of the chip, and $E$ is a hyper-graph comprised of nets $e_i\in E$, which encompasses multiple modules and denotes their inter-connectivity.
-Given a netlist, a fixed canvas layout, and a library of modules, a chip placement method is expected to determine the appropriate physical locations of movable modules on the canvas such that the objective (e.g., total wirelength) of measuring the chip performance can be optimized.
-Given $k$ modules to be placed $\{m_i\}_{i=1}^k$, a legal chip placement solution $\bm{s=}\{(x_i, y_i)\}_{i=1}^k\in \mathbb R^{2k}$ includes the positions of all the modules, where $x_i$ and $y_i$ denote the horizontal and vertical physical coordinates of module $m_i$, respectively.
-As we mentioned before, a typical formulation of chip placement is to minimize the total HPWL of all the nets while satisfying the cell density constraint, which is formulated as follows:
+The main input of chip placement is a netlist $\mathcal{N}=(V,E)$, where $V$ denotes the set of modules in the chip, including macros and standard cells, together with their basic geometric information such as width and height, and $E$ denotes the set of nets, where each net connects a group of modules and represents their interconnection relationship.
+Given a netlist, a fixed canvas layout, and a library of modules, a chip placement method is expected to determine the appropriate physical locations of movable modules on the canvas such that an objective used to measure chip performance (e.g., total wirelength) can be optimized.
+Given $k$ modules to be placed $\{m_i\}_{i=1}^k$, a legal chip placement solution $\bm{s}=\{(x_i, y_i)\}_{i=1}^k\in \mathbb R^{2k}$ includes the positions of all the modules, where $x_i$ and $y_i$ denote the horizontal and vertical physical coordinates of module $m_i$, respectively.
+As discussed above, a typical formulation of chip placement is to minimize the total HPWL of all the nets while satisfying the cell density constraint, which is formulated as follows:

 where $D$ denotes the density (such as rectangular uniform wire density~\cite{rudy}), and $\epsilon$ is a threshold of density.

 $\mathrm{HPWL}_e$ in Eq.~\eqref{eq:obj} is the HPWL of net $e$, which is defined as: